 If you’d rather not use a diamond stone to sharpen your ceramic knives, there are a few other options you can try before you give up and send them out to be sharpened professionally.

-You can use some knife sharpeners with ceramic knives.
+You can use some electric knife sharpeners with ceramic knives.
 The issue becomes making sure the sharpener you plan to use can handle ceramic knives.
 The reason some knife sharpeners are not appropriate for use with ceramic is largely due to the abrasives used on the sharpening wheels.
 Lower-end sharpeners often use ceramic or tungsten carbide abrasives, which are just not sharp enough to tackle ceramic.

 Another thing to be aware of when shopping around for a ceramic knife sharpener is that many honing rods are billed as “ceramic knife sharpeners”, but they are not.
 They are honing rods made of ceramic, which again is an abrasive used to sharpen other softer metals, but cannot sharpen your ceramic knives.
 Don’t get confused when you see that term.
 You need to look for a sharpener that specifically says it can be used to sharpen ceramic knives.

 Here are two electric knife sharpeners that you might want to consider using to sharpener your knives at home.
 Of course, you need to be very careful when using any type of sharpener as you can end up causing further damage to the knife.